 If you’re curious about what the GPU equivalent to an Xbox Series S is – look no further.

-The Series S is a model looking to offer a more affordable price in return for downscaled performance and functionality.
+The Series S offers a more affordable price in return for downscaled performance and functionality.
 It doesn’t quite reach 4K, only 2K resolution, and hasn’t got a disc drive.
 Though, it’s still capable of running up to 120Hz.
 The Series S is a great budget next-gen console, but if you were looking to build a PC with enough power to stand up to the Xbox Series S – what graphics card would you choose?

 The Xbox Series S has the AMD Lockhart inside of it.
 This is a GPU designed with the RDNA 2.0 architecture, which already clues us in as to what generation of graphics card we should be looking for.